-Rachel (she/her) is the Neighbourhood ReLeaf Coordinator at ReForest London.
+Rachel (she/her) is the Neighbourhood Projects Manager at ReForest London, in charge of the Neighbourhood ReLeaf Program.
 The Neighbourhood ReLeaf program helps to get trees planted on private property across London through biannual Tree Depots.
 Tree Depots are events where free trees are given away to residents of London.
 She works with community organizations, funders, the city of London, and local businesses to purchase trees and to get them into the hands of Londoners.
 This program directly supports London’s Million Tree Challenge and is an integral part of getting trees planted in London, as more than 40% of land is private residential property.

 Rachel wanted to be a part of the ReForest London team because of its direct environmental impacts.
 Not only does the team advocate for the environment and for environmental education, but it is also a place where Londoners from all walks of life can come get their hands dirty by doing real ground work.
 She loves working with a team that is equally as passionate about the environment and empowering the public as she is.